mdjahidhasan009/JavaScript-Note/function_method/readme.md

 1. **Memory Efficiency:** Only one copy of the method exists in memory, regardless of the number of instances.
 2. **Consistency:** Methods defined on the prototype are shared across all instances, ensuring consistent behavior.
 3. **Performance:** Reduces memory footprint, which can improve performance, especially in applications with many object instances.

+# Lambda expressions or Arrow functions

+Lambda expressions, also known as arrow functions, are a concise way to write functions in JavaScript.
+They provide a shorter syntax compared to regular function expressions and do not bind their own `this`, `arguments`, `super`, or `new.target`.
+Arrow functions are always anonymous and cannot be used as constructors.
+Best practice is to use arrow functions for non-method functions and regular functions for methods.

 # IIFE (Immediately Invoked Function Expression)